SomeMoosery/compendium/Architecture/README.md

 **Cache invalidation:** When dynamic data (like a TTL) that's stored in the cache expires and is purged and new data is updated in its place

+**Message queue:** a queue which routes messages from the source to the destination (or from the sender to the receiver)

+**Publish-Subscribe model:** messaging queue model where multiple consumers receive the same message sent from a single or multiple producers.

+**Publish-Subscribe model:** messaging queue model where multiple consumers receive the same message sent from a single or multiple producers.

+**Point-to-point model:** messaging queue model where the message from the producer is consumed by only one consumer

+**Data ingestion:** the process of collecting data streaming in from several different sources and making it ready to be processed by the system

+**Data pipelines:** the core component of a data processing infrastructure.
+They facilitate the efficient flow of data from one point to another & also enable the developers to apply filters on the data streaming-in in real-time

+**Distributed data processing:** diverging large amounts of data to several different nodes, running in a cluster, for parallel processing

+**Callback function:** the function that runs after a call to somewhere else has completed.
+For example, when the library function `onClick()` is called (so when the button is clicked), your callback would be the implementation of `onClick()` in your code

 ## Resources:
 [Introducing WebSockets](https://www.html5rocks.com/en/tutorials/websockets/basics/)